carboneio/carbone/doc/webserver.md

 [Click here to learn more about the API.](https://carbone.io/api-reference.html#carbone-render-api.)

+For testing in few minutes, copy and past [CURL command example](https://carbone.io/api-reference.html#carbone-render-curl) on your terminal.

-Carbone Render SDKs [on Github](https://github.com/Ideolys?q=sdk) can be used to request Carbone On-Premise easily in multiple languages (Node, Go, Python, PHP, ...).
+For an easy and fast integration, SDKs are available [on Github](https://github.com/carboneio?q=sdk) to request the API in multiple languages (Node, Go, Python, PHP, ...).

 ## Customise Carbone On-premise